mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 2/2 Exile On Main Street - Rolling Stones
 * 1st Listen: Ok/ Pretty good
 * 2nd Listen: Pretty good
+* 3rd Listen: Pretty good
+* 4th Listen: Very good
+* 5th Listen: Very good

 So many instruments going.
 Super upbeat.
 Thoroughly enjoyable blues.
 With that said, only a handful of songs really stand out - there is a uniformity across the album.

-* 3rd Listen: Pretty good

 Forget what I said, there is certainly variety on this album.
 It's pretty good!

-* 4th/ 5th Listen: Very good

 ## 2/1 Q: Are We Not Men?
 A: We Are Devo! - Devo
 * 1st Listen: Ok/ pretty good